About Colored Gemstones

 Sapphires are a member of the “corundum” family and refer to all colors of corundum except red.
 When corundum is red, we call it a ruby (see below).
 Sapphires are typically thought of as blue, but they can actually be almost any color including pink, yellow, and green.
-Fine blue sapphires are the most valuable and are highly desirable.
+Fine blue sapphires are the most valuable and are highly desirable, but sapphire vintage engagement rings can also be very affordable with a stone that is beautiful, but not considered rare.
 Sapphires are very hard and durable, making them a great stone to use for jewelry.
 Most sapphires are heat treated to enhance their color - about 90% or more of all sapphires are heat treated.
 This treatment is stable, permanent, and when disclosed to the buyer, perfectly acceptable.

 Rubies are also a member of the “corundum” family and refer to all stones of this family that are red.
 The most desirable shade of ruby is called “pigeon’s blood”, which is pure red with just a hint of blue.
 An exceptional ruby that is very large is rare, and will often times be more expensive than a diamond.
-Like sapphires, rubies are very hard and durable, making them an excellent choice to wear in jewelry.
+Like sapphires, rubies are very hard and durable, making them an excellent choice to wear in jewelry, and many vintage ruby rings can be fairly inexpensive compared to their diamond counterparts.
 It is also common for rubies to be heat treated to enhance their color.
 This treatment is stable, permanent, and when disclosed to the buyer, perfectly acceptable.

 Emeralds are the most precious stone in the “beryl” family.
 The green color of emeralds is due to the presence of chrome in its chemical structure.
 Highly transparent, rich green emeralds are extremely rare and expensive.
 Emeralds are typically highly included (internally flawed) and only the very finest examples are transparent.
 Inclusions are not seen as faults in emeralds since the majority of stones are clouded this way.
 It is very common for most emeralds to be oiled in some way to hide fractures, and when disclosed to the buyer it is perfectly acceptable.
 However, oiling treatments are not very stable and care should be taken to keep the stones away from heat and ultrasonic jewelry cleaners.
-Emeralds are also a fairly soft stone, and they are much more highly prone to scratches and breakage.
-If emeralds are cared for and worn properly, they will last several lifetimes.
+Emeralds are also a fairly soft stone, and they are much more highly prone to scratches and breakage than diamonds, sapphires, and rubies.
+While you do need to be a bit more careful when wearing an emerald, if your vintage emerald engagement ring is cared for and worn properly, it will last several lifetimes.

 Tourmalines are typically seen in green and pink.
-Many people don’t realize though that they can come in almost any color you can imagine and one gemstone can have more than one color as well.
-“Watermelon” tourmaline occurs when a ring of green tourmaline forms around a center core of pink tourmaline like a slice of watermelon.
+However, many people don’t realize that tourmaline can come in almost any color you can imagine, and one gemstone can have more than one color as well!
+For example, "watermelon" tourmaline occurs when a ring of green tourmaline forms around a center core of pink tourmaline like a slice of watermelon.
 Tourmalines are mined mainly in Brazil, Africa and the United States.
 One of the main deposits in the U.S. is the Himalaya Mine in San Diego county known for its bright pink tourmalines.
 An interesting property of tourmaline is that it can become electrically charged when heated and then cooled and by applying pressure such as rubbing it on a surface.
 The stone will then attract dust and other particles.
-This effect is called pyro-electricity and because of this tourmalines should be cleaned more often than other gemstones.
-Heating tourmaline can sometimes change or enhance the color of the stone but this treatment is not always permanent.
+This effect is called pyro-electricity and because of this, tourmalines should be cleaned more often than other gemstones.
+Heating tourmaline can sometimes change or enhance the color of the stone, but this treatment is not always permanent.

 Jade is most often thought of as a green mineral but can occur in a wide variety of colors including brown and lavender.
 Its value lies in its beauty and is judged by its color, texture, translucency and size.
 If there are multiple pieces of jade in an item of jewelry then how well the jade is matched is also part of determining value.
 Imperial jade is the most coveted type of jade and is a rich emerald green color that is translucent to almost transparent.
 It is important to note that a majority of jade available today has undergone some form of treatment such as dying or heating to improve its color.